WP Static Versus Dynamic Data Masking | Imperva

 • It cannot be used to protect the production database because it permanently alters the underlying data.
 As described above, it operates against copies of production databases.

-Dynamic Data Masking
+What is Dynamic Data Masking

-How is DDM Applied?
+How is Dynamic Data Masking Applied?

-Gets modified to be something like the query below, which instead of returning a list of SSNs, returns the last four digits of SSN with the leading six digits redacted with X’s:
+This request is modified to be something like the query below, which instead of returning a list of SSNs, returns the last four digits of SSN with the leading six digits redacted with X’s:

 Visually, these queries would produce something similar to the following, keeping in mind that the SSNs stored in the database are not changed:

-SSN (Unmasked) SSN (Masked)
+SSN Unmasked SSN Masked

 147-22-3099 XXX-XX-3099